About the On-Farm Internet of Things Trial

 Sheep farms must be either a mixed enterprise with at least 100 head of sheep, or a specialised sheep (meat/wool) producer.

-In addition to meeting the above criteria, farmers wishing to participate in the On-Farm IoT Trial must agree to:
+In addition to meeting this criteria, farmers wishing to participate in the On-Farm IoT Trial must agree to:

-- select at least one IoT solution to trial on their farm for at least two (2) years
+- select at least one IoT solution to trial on their farm for at least 2 years

-- contribute to the cost of the Apps & Devices to be trialled
+- contribute to the cost of the apps and devices to be trialled

-- share data generated by the Apps & Devices with the department during the On-Farm IoT Trial
+- share data generated by the apps and devices with the department during the On-Farm IoT Trial

 - enter into a Grant Agreement with the department